theodox/ta_101/TA coding 101.md

-Appendix 1: Style nots
+Appendix 1: Style note
 -----------

 This section is going to be a bit subjective, and is not intended to be enforced as 'rules'.
 It's a set of style considerations to consider when you are designing new code structures.

-House Python Style
+Python Style
 =================

 First and foremost, think about how Python wants to be written.
 Simplicity and readability are key values in python code.
 There's a reason a lot of core Python developers use the word 'beautiful' a lot when talking about programming.